 You cannot perform an in-place upgrade of vSphere without at least two ESXi hosts in your cluster.

-If you do not meet this requirement, you have insufficient resources to evacuate an entire host.
-Because of this, you may experience runtime downtime during the upgrade.
+If you do not meet this requirement, you have insufficient resources to evacuate an entire host, and you will experience runtime downtime during the upgrade.

-If you are running a TAS for VMs or TKGI deployment following the base reference architecture described in vSphere Reference Architecture, your vSphere deployment should have these components:
+If you run a TAS for VMs or TKGI deployment following the base reference architecture described in vSphere Reference architecture, your vSphere deployment has these components:

 One vCenter Server